succinctlabs/sp1/book/generating-proofs/setup.md

 #### Cargo Manifest

-Inside this crate, add the `succinct-core` crate as a dependency.
+Inside this crate, add the `curta-core` crate as a dependency.
 Your `Cargo.toml` should look like as follows:

 ```rust,noplayground
 [workspace]